Brain (Cerebral) Atrophy – What Does It Mean When Your Brain Shrinks?

 It is no news that exercise is an excellent way to stay healthy overall.
 And research from the University of Scotland shows that regular exercise can prevent brain shrinkage and other signs linked to dementia.
 The study involved 638 people in their 70s who underwent brain scans.
 The results showed that those who were more physically active had less reduction in brain volume than those who did not exercise.

-Supplements are an easy way to increase the consumption of nutrients and minerals to boost our brain health.
-Below are some of the best supplements we have found:
+Supplements are an easy way to increase the consumption of nutrients and minerals to boost overall health.

 Whether you suffer from a serious condition or are a perfectly healthy individual, it is essential that you closely monitor your brain as you get older, starting from the young age of 30.